mikosik/smooth-build/doc/tutorial.md

 Smooth language is statically typed which means all types are known at compile time.
 It is also strongly typed so it is not possible to assign value of one type to value of different type unless the former is convertible to the latter.
-We will come back to topic of conversion later.
 First let's discuss all types available in smooth language.

 #### Basic types